 We love the approachable format and the fact that it chose to feature customers that users can relate to.
 When you click into any story, you can read the whole case study in a Q&A format.

 The above testimonial is about Martha Chumo, who taught herself to code in one summer.
 This testimonial example works because it allows prospective customers to see themselves in Codeacademy’s current customer base.
 You’ll find users of all ages and backgrounds using and succeeding with Codeacademy — meaning that the product is for you regardless of your background in the discipline.
-The brand uses both video and written formats to deliver their message to prospects.
+The brand uses both video and written formats to deliver its message to prospects.

 Testimonial Type: Blog Post